clach04/whatabagacack/README.md

   * Zero authentication support, server accepts any client without any auth check
   * Handles enough for `wallabag list` to work
   * Handles enough for `wallabag export --format epub ID_HERE` to work
+  * Handles enough for KoReader Wallabag plugin to list and then download epub entries

 ## resources